Skip to content

 Inuk editor Rachel Taylor is shown from the shoulders up.
 She is standing on a sidewalk and smiling at the camera.
 She wears a black blazer and blue top.

 I’m a copy editor and proofreader with twenty years of experience.
-My interests include short fiction, autobiography, and scholarly nonfiction, and I’m known for my work with stories for and by Indigenous people.
-I love working with a variety of storytellers, genres, and formats.
+My focus and specialty is scholarly nonfiction, and I enjoy working with a number of university presses in Canada.
+My interests also include short fiction and autobiography.
 Please see examples of my work here.

 Background

 In 2019 I completed the Master of Publishing program at Simon Fraser University.
 During my studies I enjoyed a work placement with Theytus Books, the oldest Indigenous publishing house in Canada.
-My graduate thesis, “Gathering Knowledges to Inform Best Practices in Indigenous Publishing,” was based on this work and on original interviews with publishing professionals and Indigenous community members, including my family.
+My graduate thesis, “Gathering Knowledges to Inform Best Practices in Indigenous Publishing,” was based on this work and on original interviews with publishing professionals and Indigenous community members.
 A version of the paper was subsequently published in ARIEL: A Review of International English Literature.